SlovakNationalGallery/senxskutocnost.sng.sk/user/pages/chapters/1/chapter.en.md

 ## Munich Agreement
 ### 29. 9.
 1938 {.title-date}

 <span class="drop-cap">T</span>he First World War changed the landscape of Europe.
 After the collapse of the Austro-Hungarian Empire, the First Czechoslovak Republic was established.
-Slovakia, as a part of the republic, was at first dealing with the fallout from the war and later from the Great Depression caused by the Wall Street Crash of 1929, which exacerbated the internal political conflicts on our continent.
-In 1933, Adolf Hitler won the general elections in Germany and became the new Reich Chancellor, controlling the course of European history for the next decade.
+Slovakia, as a part of the republic, first faced the aftermath of the war and later the Great Depression caused by the Wall Street Crash of 1929, which exacerbated the internal political conflicts on our continent.
+In 1933, Adolf Hitler won the German general elections and became the new Reich Chancellor, an event that would determine the course of European history for the next decade..

 <div class="highlight">
 <p>
-The year is 1938 and the Nazi Germany in the so-called Anschluss annexes Austria.
-Hitler doesn't hide his efforts to dispose of the neighbouring Czechoslovakia also.
+The year is 1938 and Nazi Germany in the so-called Anschluss annexes Austria.
+Hitler doesn't hide his intentions to seize the neighbouring Czechoslovakia.
 </p>
 </div>

 [![Štefan Bednár: He acquired a taste for it...
 1935.
 SNG, Bratislava](stefan-bednar-s-jedlom-rastie-chut.jpg "Štefan Bednár: He acquired a taste for it...")](http://www.webumenia.sk/dielo/SVK:SNG.K_12859?collection=82)

-Hitler is trying to break up Czechoslovakia, which as a democratic country offered a refuge to the opponents of Nacism.
-Hitler was raising territory claims, willing to proceed through international political agitation or military action.
-He was definitely playing the German population card, Germans living and allegedly suffering from discrimination beyond the German boarders, similar excuse as he used in the annexation of Austria.
-It also suits him that the territory of Slovakia (relatively uninteresting country for Hitler at the time) was eyed by both Poland and Hungary.
-The Sudetenland and the boarder areas of Czechoslovakia, inhabited by mostly ethnic Germans, are at the stake now.
+Hitler is trying to break up Czechoslovakia, which as a democratic country offered a refuge to the opponents of Nazism.
+Hitler was raising territory claims, willing to proceed through international political agitation or resort to military action.
+He was definitely playing the German population card - Germans living and allegedly suffering from discrimination beyond the German borders - a similar excuse as he used when he annexed Austria.
+It suited him that the territory of Slovakia (a relatively uninteresting country for Hitler at the time) was eyed by both Poland and Hungary.
+The Sudetenland and the border areas of Czechoslovakia, inhabited mostly by ethnic Germans, are at stake now.

 [![Chamberlain, Daladier, Hitler, Mussolini and Ciano pictured before signing the Munich Agreement.
 Bundesarchiv, Koblenz, Germany.](photo-staatschefs.jpg "Munich Agreement")](https://en.wikipedia.org/wiki/Munich_Agreement#/media/File:Bundesarchiv_Bild_183-R69173,_M%C3%BCnchener_Abkommen,_Staatschefs.jpg)